Cappua/cappua-be/README.md

 ## Learning Goals

-  * Consume external APIs
+  * Explore and integrate AWS services

+  * Gain familiarity and confidence in working with proper FE & BE teams

+  * Incorporate agile processes such as standups and kanban boards

+  * Create versatile GraphQL queries

   * Refactor code for better code for improved organization/readability

-  * Utilize workflow: small commits, descriptive pull requests and code review
+  * Iterate upon collaborative workflow with small commits, descriptive pull requests, and code reviews

   * Write thorough and understandable documentation